 Are Scandinavians dark-skinned?

-First off, there are some dark-skinned people in Scandinavia, but they are generally not of Scandinavian heritage.
+First off, there are plenty of people with darker skin in today’s Scandinavia, but they generally have more than just Scandinavian heritage in their family.

-Second, as we mentioned already Scandinavian ancestors are thought to have been dark-skinned, but after mixing with other populations and adapting to the geographical area this trait eventually disappeared.
+Second, early Scandinavian ancestors are thought to have been dark-skinned, but after mixing with other populations and adapting to the geographical area this trait eventually disappeared.